learn-co-curriculum/js-quotes-practice/README.md

   ```

 * Submitting the form creates a new quote and adds it to the list of quotes
   without having to refresh the page.
-(Whether you choose to optimistically
-  render or not is up to you).
+Pessimistic rendering is reccommended.

 * Clicking the delete button should delete the respective quote from the
-  database and remove it from the page without having to refresh.
+  API and remove it from the page without having to refresh.

 * Clicking the like button will create a like for this particular quote in the
   API and update the number of likes displayed on the page without having to